 3PLs store your products in 3PL fulfillment centers after they receive your inventory.
 Each SKU has a dedicated storage space all to itself, whether it be a shelf, a bin, or a pallet.

 Storage capacities vary between 3PLs, not all 3PL warehouse space is created equal.
-Working with a 3PL that has more storage space than you need for your current inventory is crucial, as your product line and order volume expand, your 3PL storage must be scalable.
+Working with a 3PL that has more storage space than you need for your current inventory is crucial, as your product line and order volume expands, your 3PL storage must be scalable.

 A 3PL is different from an on-demand warehouse matching service, which merely finds you extra space in different warehouses without running any logistics centers.